code-423n4/2024-01-renft/README.md

 - Starts January 8, 2024 20:00 UTC
 - Ends January 18, 2024 20:00 UTC

-### ❗ The code for this contest is located in a separate [repo](https://github.com/re-nft/smart-contracts/commit/fc5cc6d408f5cc77b817809b0b93adfa4ced2fdd).
+### ❗ The code for this contest is located in a separate [repo](https://github.com/re-nft/smart-contracts/commit/3ddd32455a849c3c6dc3c3aad7a33a6c9b44c291).

+**The above takes you to the correct commit hash, but to be extra explicit, this is the commit hash you should be looking at:
+3ddd32455a849c3c6dc3c3aad7a33a6c9b44c291**

 ## Automated Findings / Publicly Known Issues